Sunday, September 29, 2024

 Simply ascribing the term 'art' does not elevate a product, but some seem to think so.
 The term 'art' has become more like a marketing word for companies developing gen-AI programs.
 Its reeks of desires to legitimise and elevate their products.
 This reeking exposes ignorance, opportunism, carelessness.

 John Berger's observation in Ways of Seeing (book and TV show-1970s) that during the mid 20th century famous paintings/art were used to advertise completely unassociated products, such as alcohol and cars, provides a way to critically think about how the term 'art' is used to market contemporary tech products.
 The 21st century twist is that the so-called 'art' and the tech being promoted are less divisible than in the mid 20th century promotions.
-This is illustrated in the image below, a photo from a 1967 French magazine, Réalités, that my mother used to subscribe to.
+Divisible-ability is illustrated in the image below, a photo from a 1967 French magazine, Réalités, that my mother used to subscribe to.
 A detail of Emil Jean Horace Vernet's painting Bataille du pont d'Acole' (1826) is used to promote a product, Courvoisier Cognac.
 AND, while the advertisement in effect cheapens art as an advertising motif, please notice that the advertiser places a caption acknowledging the artist, the painting, and the context of the painting.
 This does not happen with images now scraped from online sites where artists works are posted.
 The cheapening continues at speed!
 Ironically, this is at the same time people aspire to be called artists, claiming anybody can be an artist, and that all artists are inspired by other artists, so copying is ok etc!
 Regarding the latter, the art theory term appropriation is another topic - but for another post!

 From Réalités, November 1967.